sandra-arato/tiny-game/readme.md

-# The big Tiny monorepo
+# This is a for of: The big Tiny monorepo

-Welcome to the TinyMCE monorepo.
-For TinyMCE itself look to the [modules/tinymce](modules/tinymce) folder.
+This repo is a fork of the original TinyMCE monorepo.
+I forked to develop a proof of concept of 'games' plugin for Tiny MCE.
+Now, I'd like to share it with the world as it will not be worked on for a while.
+To try to plugin, run developmnent mode on the monorepo, than navigate to the /games plugin, and press play.

 ## Some background